run-ai/docs/train-models-using-training/distributed-training/quick-starts/quickstart-distributed-training.md

-# Run your First Distributed Training
+# Run your first distributed training

 This article provides a step-by-step walkthrough for running a PyTorch distributed training workload.